pharmeasy-logo

 Overview

 The human body is made up of cells.
 Each and every cell of our body is surrounded by a cell membrane.
 The membrane has phospholipids in it.
 These phospholipids play an important role in maintaining cell functions.
-They allow the movements of substances in and out of the cells.
+They allow movements of substances in and out of the cells.
 In certain conditions, our body starts producing antibodies against these phospholipids.
 The phospholipid antibodies attack the phospholipids and disrupt cell function.
-This is seen in a medical condition, antiphospholipid syndrome (APS).
+This is seen in a medical condition, Antiphospholipid Syndrome (APS).

-APS is an auto-immune disorder that means the immune system mistakenly destroys its body cells by making antibodies against them.
+The APS is an auto-immune disorder that means the immune system mistakenly destroys its body cells by making antibodies against them.
 Different types of antibodies are developed against phospholipids.
-Among them, the major antibodies are- Anti-cardiolipin, Beta-2 glycoprotein 1 antibody and Lupus anticoagulants.
-The antiphospholipid test measures the antibodies against phospholipids present in the blood.
+Among them, the major antibodies are Anti-cardiolipin, Beta-2 Glycoprotein 1 antibody and Lupus anticoagulants.
+The Antiphospholipid Test measures the antibodies against phospholipids present in the blood.

 These phospholipid antibodies prevent the proper flow of blood.
 This results in the formation of blood clots.
-The blood clots, through blood circulation, can be carried to the lungs, heart, kidney or brain.
-They can cause stroke, heart attacks, pulmonary embolisms, kidney damage and miscarriages.
+The blood clots, through the blood circulation, can be carried to the lungs, heart, kidney or brain.
+They can cause strokes, heart attacks, pulmonary embolisms, kidney damage and miscarriages.

 If a person is experiencing the following conditions, a healthcare practitioner may prescribe the APL test: